mhumayunsaeed/Corvus/README.md

 ## License

-Corvus is **not open source**. &copy; 2026 Corvus &mdash; all rights reserved.
+Corvus is now **open source**. © 2026 Corvus.

-Please don't redistribute, rehost, or publish modified versions without permission.
-Formal licensing terms are being finalized.
+You are free to use, self-host, modify, and contribute to the project under the terms of the project license.
+See the `LICENSE` file for full details.

 ---